gliderlabs/herokuish/README.md

 Pull requests are welcome!
 Herokuish is written in Bash and Go.
 Please conform to the [Bash styleguide](https://github.com/progrium/bashstyle) used for this project when writing Bash.

 Developers should have Go installed with cross-compile support for Darwin and Linux.
 Tests will require Docker to be available.
 If you have OS X, we recommend boot2docker.

+For help and discussion beyond Github Issues, join us on Freenode in `#gliderlabs`.

 ## Releases